How ‘Civilisation’ is interpreted

 Is there perhaps an existential difference between civilised art and barbaric art?
 Is civilised art, art that is produced by free artists, selling to a wide variety of consumers?
 And is barbaric art, art that is produced for the ruler, by workers employed by the ruler, and working in the ruler’s workshops?
 And how about tribal art, art that is produced according to the strict conditions of tribal lore, which we may admire as abstract art whereas in fact the features all have a meaning that is only known to the tribe?

 One of the remarkable and aspects of the 20th century has been the influence of primitive art and we need to ask what was the problem with civilised art.
-Part of the trouble was that it became mass produced – compare the art of Roman Samian ware, and all the clutter art of Victorian England.
-Civilised art can be poor art, and we may prefer primitive art, particularly if we are unaware of the social constraints within which it is produced.
+Part of the trouble was photography which produced much greater realism than most realistic art.
+Part of the trouble too was that it became mass produced – look at the mechanical art of Roman Samian ware, and all the clutter of Victorian England.
+Civilised art can be poor art, and we may find primitive art invigorating, particularly if we are unaware of the social constraints within which it is produced.
 These are interesting and important questions that go to the very heart of understanding civilisation.
 They are questions that I hope I have raised.
 Pursuing the answer will illuminate both civilisation – and art.